Amazon launches free cybersecurity awareness training - Cloud7 News

-White House Cybersecurity Summit conducted to Improve Nation’s cybersecurity was held in August.
-Along with President Joe Biden, many names from the private sector have attended the summit including Andy Jassy, CEO of Amazon.
-The Summit was about cybersecurity, how to protect private and public sectors from threats on the internet.
-During the meeting, Andy Jassy Announced that they will make the cybersecurity training that Amazon employees take, available for the public at no cost.
+White House Cybersecurity Summit was held in August.
+Along with President Joe Biden, important names from the private sector have attended the summit, including Andy Jassy, CEO of Amazon.
+The summit was about cybersecurity; how to protect private and public sectors from threats on the internet.
+During the meeting, Andy Jassy announced that they plan to do the cybersecurity training that Amazon employees take available for the public at no cost.
 Amazon kept its promise and made the training available for anyone from their website.

 Online training to improve cybersecurity awareness

-With a maximum file size of 35MB and 15 minutes of estimated training duration, easily accessible Amazon’s free course covers cybersecurity topics and gives fundamental knowledge on basic threats on the internet and how to protect yourself from them.
+With an average time of 15 minutes training duration, easily accessible Amazon’s free course covers cybersecurity topics and gives fundamental knowledge on basic threats on the internet and how to protect yourself from them.
 The topics covered in the free course are highlighted on their website as follows;

 - Secure communication.